SwissDataScienceCenter/renku/docs/admin/index.rst

      $ kubectl get pvc -n renku
      $ kubectl describe persistentvolumeclaim -n renku  ## this should not show any error, just PVs ready to be used

-Ensure that PVs have a `default storageclass` and the following value is set:
+Ensure that PVs have the appropriate storageclass and the following value is set:

    .. code-block:: console